scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Finally, since the plot limits, normalization and axis are optimized to asteroid photometry, users using the method on shell are invited to directly change this parameters in ``Gmode.Plot()``.
-A easier way to control the method aesthetics is going to be inserted on future versions.
+A easier way to control the method aesthetics is going to be worked out on future versions.

 Code Testing